morewings/css-vars-hook/README.md

 ## `useLocalTheme`

-`useLocalTheme` applies themes one contained by `LocalRoot` component it outputs.
+`useLocalTheme` applies theme locally to the wrapped React components.

 ### Set up a local theme